CQCL/tket/README.md

 be possible to update conan requirements to use the new version.

 A new version of TKET is uploaded to our conan repo with each push to `develop` that changes the core library.
 This process is managed by CI workflows.
+If you are making changes only to TKET tests or pytket, you do not need to build TKET
+locally: the right version should be downloaded automatically from the conan repo.

 ### Building tket